Special-purpose acquisition company: SPACs in Europe

 In July 2007, Pan-European Hotel Acquisition Company N.V. was the first SPAC offering listed on the Euronext Amsterdam, raising approximately €115 million.
 I-Bankers Securities has been the underwriter with CRT Capital Group as lead-underwriter.
 That listing on NYSE Euronext (Amsterdam) was followed by Liberty International Acquisition Company, raising €600 million in January 2008.
-Liberty is the third largest SPAC in the world and the largest outside the U.S.A.
-The first German SPAC was Germany1 Acquisition Ltd., which raised $437.2 million at Euronext Amsterdam with Deutsche Bank and I-Bankers Securities as underwriters.
+Liberty is the third largest SPAC in the world and the largest outside the U.S. The first German SPAC was Germany1 Acquisition Ltd., which raised $437.2 million at Euronext Amsterdam with Deutsche Bank and I-Bankers Securities as underwriters.
 Loyens & Loeff served as legal counsels in The Netherlands.

 In March 2021, a report prepared by Lord Hill for the Chancellor of Exchequer recommended a series of changes to London company listing rules to make them more favorable to SPAC listings.
 Among the report's proposals is to reduce the percentage of shares that must be offered to the public from 25% to 15%.

 SPACs in Asia

-On March 18, Aquila Acquisition Corp debuted on the Hong Kong Exchanges and Clearing Limited (HKEX).
+On March 18, 2022, Aquila Acquisition Corp debuted on the Hong Kong Exchanges and Clearing Limited (HKEX).
 The IPO received lukewarm reception by investors, with shares down 3% in the two-week period post-IPO.
 Despite this decrease, there is a high demand for SPAC public offerings in Hong Kong, with HKEX reporting that they have received applications for 11 additional SPAC IPOs.

-SPACs in emerging markets

-Emerging market focused SPACs, particularly those seeking to consummate a business combination in China, have been incorporating a 30/36 month timeline to account for the additional time that it has taken previous similar entities to successfully open their business combinations.